-The Southwest Local School District has in place an on-line reporting program that allows parents access to a student's grades, progress and daily attendance.
-This program will also allow the parent and student the opportunity to send messages to teachers.
+The Southwest Local School District has in place an online reporting program that allows parents and guardians access to a student's grades, progress, and daily attendance.
 Your registration key for creating an account is under Student/Parent Access Codes in Final Forms.

-To upload on your mobile device, you will go to the Apple App Store or Android Apps on Google Play and search for "ProgressBook Parent/Student" to find the Frontline ProgressBook Parent/Student mobile app and download the app.
+To download the app on your mobile device, you will go to the Apple App Store or to Android Apps on Google Play and search for "ProgressBook Parent/Student" to find the Frontline ProgressBook Parent/Student mobile app and download the app.

-Teachers will regularly update Progress Book to keep parents updated on student progress and missing assignments in the time between Progress Reports or Parent/Teacher Conferences.
+Teachers will regularly update ProgressBook to keep parents/guardians updated on student progress and missing assignments in the time between Progress Reports or Parent/Teacher Conferences.
 Parents are expected to monitor this system on a regular basis as well to view grades and missing work.
 Phone calls, notes, and other communication is expected between the parents and teacher when poor grades or missing assignments are a concern.
 Grades should be present in every content area for every grading period.
-If you have any questions about the grades that you see in Progress Book, please contact the teacher directly to clarify about the grades that you see in Progress Book, please contact the teacher directly to clarify any confusion that may be present.
-This can be a great tool for both parents and teachers when used correctly, but requires regular, frequent use by both parties to be successful.
+If you have any questions about the grades that you see in Progress Book, please contact the teacher directly to clarify any confusion that may be present.
+This can be a great tool for both parents and teachers when used correctly, but requires regular use by both parties to be successful.

-PROCEDURES-STATE MANDATED TESTING
+PROCEDURES - STATE-MANDATED TESTING

-Each year our students in kindergarten through grade five participate in a wide variety of assessments.
-These include screening and diagnostic/achievement testing.
-The grade levels assessed, and the subject areas identified for testing at each grade level are determined by the state and federal directives.
+Each year, our students participate in a wide variety of assessments.
+These include screening and/or diagnostic/achievement testing.
+The grade levels assessed and the subject areas identified for testing at each grade level are determined by the state and federal directives.
 As legislation changes from year to year, the testing schedule varies from one school year to the next.

-The Assistant Superintendent, High School Guidance Head and elementary building principals shall be responsible for all test security within the district.
+The Assistant Superintendent, High School Guidance Head, and elementary building principals shall be responsible for all test security within the district.
 No unauthorized person shall have access to any secure test materials.

-The tests shall be sent to the Assistant Superintendent who shall take the tests to the respective buildings.
+Any hard-copy paper tests shall be sent to the Assistant Superintendent who shall take the tests to the respective buildings.
 The building test coordinators shall count and distribute tests to certified members who shall administer the tests.
 The tests shall be returned to the building test coordinators who shall account for all copies and administration manuals and who shall deliver the tests to the Assistant Superintendent for shipping.
+Most of the state and other required assessments are now administered digitally.

-Grading, Scoring and Record Keeping
+Grading, Scoring, and Record Keeping

 All test materials shall be returned to the designated location within 24 hours of the conclusion of any regular or make-up testing session.
-The school district will receive within 60 days of the end of any test period, a report including the following: a pass/fail score for each student in each area tested, for each child who has failed a test area, suggestions for improvement and a building/district summary for each grade and test area.
+The school district will receive within 60 days of the end of any test period, a report including the following: a pass/fail score for each student in each area tested, for each child who has failed a test area, suggestions for improvement, and a building/district summary for each grade and test area.

-The Southwest Local School District shall permit access to a student's test results to parent(s) or eligible students in accordance with the provisions of 3301-13-01 of the administrative code and 3319.321 of the Revised Code.
+The Southwest Local School District shall permit access to a student's test results to parent(s) or eligible students in accordance with the provisions of 3301-13-01 of the administrative code and 3319.321 of the Ohio Revised Code.
 Such requests shall be made in writing to the head of the guidance department or elementary building principal.

-Consequences for Cheating on State Mandated Test
+Consequences for Cheating on State Mandated Tests

-Cheating on any of the state mandated tests should be considered a suspendable offense.
-The following activities should be considered cheating and not permitted on state mandated tests: looking at someone else's answer sheet, giving or receiving assistance, working ahead or behind, use of scratch paper, notes, any calculating device, and foreign language or other dictionaries.
+Cheating on any of the state-mandated tests should be considered a suspendable offense.
+The following activities should be considered cheating and not permitted on state-mandated tests: looking at someone else's answer sheet, giving or receiving assistance, working ahead or behind, use of scratch paper, notes, any calculating device, and foreign language or other dictionaries.